openssbd/python-bdml/README.md

 # python-bdml
-Python codes for BDML/BD5
+Python codes for finding contours and saving them in BDML/BD5 file.

 ## tiff2bd5.py
 ### Synopsis
-tiff2bd5.py is a Python program to convert black & white image tiff file to BD5-formatted file.
+tiff2bd5.py is python a program to find contours in a binary image tiff file and saved the contours into BD5 file, an open HDF5-based file format.
+It can be used together with Galaxy workflow

 ### Background
 BD5 is an open HDF5-based format for representing quantitative data of biological dynamics.
-Such data can be obtained and are often saved as binary image data by using bioimage informatics techniques such as ImageJ, cell profiler, and segmenter.
+Such data can be obtained by segmenting images but are often saved as binary image data.
+By using bioimage informatics techniques such as ImageJ, cell profiler, and segmenter, we can segment and extract those data in numerical form as contours.
+These numerical data can then saved in the BD5 open HDF5-based format.

 ### Get started
 usage: tiff2bd5.py input.tiff output.h5
-- input.tiff: binary TIF image file of segmentation result.
+- input.tiff: binary TIF image file, e.g. result of segmentation .
 The ROI (region of interest) should be detected as white pixel.
-- output.h5: bd5 formatted data file converted from the input.tiff image
+- output.h5: contours are calculated from input.tiff image and saved as bd5 formatted data file.

 ### Issues
-1. Only single TIF image file can be applied as an input.
+1. Only single TIF image file can be applied as input.
-2. objectDef and scaleUnit datasets must be added to meet the specification of BD5 format.
+2. objectDef and scaleUnit datasets must be added separately to meet the specification of BD5 format.
 3. A warning (NaturalNameWarning) will occur while running tiff2bd5.py, but BD5 file can be generated.

 ### For the galaxy workflow